Bern-Lötschberg-Simplon-Bahn: Take overs and wartime changes

 In 1913 the BLS made a successful takeover of the Lake Thun railway (TSB) (Thun/Scherzligen–Interlaken–Bönigen), and became the operating company for three other companies in the area, the Bern–Neuchâtel railway (BN), the Gürbetal–Bern–Schwarzenburg railway (GBS) and the Spiez–Erlenbach-Zweisimmen railway (SEZ) adding some 130 km to its system.
 The BLS/TSB merger meant that the Lötschbergbahn also became the proprietor of the shipping company on Lake Thun and Lake Brienz.

-In 1915, to shorten the distance through the Jura Mountains, to the French border, the company inaugurated the Grenchenberg line between Moutier and Lengnau, which included the 8.5 km Grenchenberg tunnel.
+In 1915, to shorten the distance through the Jura Mountains, to the French border, the company inaugurated the Grenchenberg line between Moutier and Lengnau, which included the 8.5 km Grenchenberg Tunnel.

 Following World War I, in 1919, Alsace-Lorraine was returned to France under the Treaty of Versailles, and Basel was restored as a border crossing between France and Switzerland.
 As a consequence, the importance of Delle as a border crossing point into France became less.
-Transit traffic was more and more routed via Basle/St Louis.
+Transit traffic was more and more routed via Basel/Saint-Louis.
 Freight traffic between Germany and Italy, which could be routed via the Lötschberg line meant that the company was able to offset the loss of transit via Delle.

+In the summer of 1926, the new 4500 HP locomotive was built with technology from the SAAS = Société Anonyme des Ateliers de Sécheron, Geneva.